-www.PapaCambridge.com The Speaking tests selected to be part of the Centre's sample for external moderation by Cambridge mu be recorded at normal speed onto either a C90 audiocassette or a standard format CD.
+The Speaking tests selected to be part of the centre's sample for external moderation by Cambridge International must be recorded at normal speed onto either a C90 audiocassette or a standard format CD.
 Mini cassettes/mini CDs must not be used.
-The Centre is responsible for supplying cassettes/CDs for the recording of its sample for external moderation: these will not be supplied by Cambridge.
+The centre is responsible for supplying cassettes/CDs for the recording of its sample for external moderation: these will not be supplied by Cambridge International.
 All recording equipment, including cassettes/CDs, must be of as high a standard as possible to ensure that moderation samples are clearly audible.
-Where Centres make use of digital recording software, each candidate's file must be saved individually and saved as .mp3 so that it can be accessed for the purposes of moderation.
-Centres wishing to submit recordings as digital files to Cambridge for external moderation will find more detailed guidance in the Exams Officer area of the website www.cie.org.uk
+Where centres make use of digital recording software, each candidate's file must be saved individually and saved as .mp3 so that it can be accessed for the purposes of moderation.
+Centres wishing to submit recordings as digital files to Cambridge International for external moderation will find more detailed guidance in the Exams Officer area of the website www.cambridgeinternational.org